COMPREHENSIVE REFERENCE GUIDE โ DECENTRALIZED TECHNOLOGIES

 How Smart Contracts Work:

-Blockchains and smart contracts, by design, are isolated systems; they cannot directly access off-chain data (data outside the blockchain).
-This is where Oracles come in.
+Blockchains and smart contracts, by design, are isolated systems; they cannot directly access off-chain data.
 Oracles are third-party services that act as bridges, providing smart contracts with external information from the real world.
+Oracles are critical for enabling sophisticated dApps that interact with and respond to real-world events and data, expanding the scope of what Web 3.0 can achieve.
+For complex financial data analysis within dApps, AI-powered financial intelligence can enhance decision-making.